 Studies suggest that the reason for this is because older men and women are more likely to be having their second or third marriage, which will typically be a more low-key affair than the first.

-In contrast, millennials think they should spend about £3,045 — more than any other age group.
-In reality 25-39 year olds spend on average £1,911, a significant 37% less than their expected spend.
+In contrast, millennials think they should spend about £3,045 in 2021— more than any other age group.
+In reality, 25-39 year olds spend on average £1,911, a significant 37% less than their expected spend.

 Another factor in how much money is typically spent on an engagement ring has a lot to do with where the buyer is physically located.
 There are both spoken and unspoken expectations around how much one should spend on an engagement ring, and many of them pertain to the location or region in which the buyer is situated.

-The following list details the average amount expected to be spent in each region:
+The following list details the average amount expected to be spent in each region as of 2021:

 - Greater London: £4968